shaikaymaan18-sketch/Shaik/docs/user/Architectures.md

 ## amd64

-AMD64 is the most tested and supported architecture for desktop targets.
+AMD64, aka x86_64, is the most tested and supported architecture for desktop targets.
 Android is entirely unsupported.

 ### Caveats